 All teams will be asked to submit their work in progress (WIP).
 The teams will be evaluated based on the Proposal submission and WIP submission and a shortlist for finalists will be made.
 The WIP may include all parts of the solution the team is working on, including source code.

 Shortlist of Top 20 final participants who will be presenting at IIT Madras will be released.
 Teams should further work and improve their solution for the finals.

 Shortisted participants will be invited to IIT Madras to showcase their apps and the working in front of an expert judging panel.
 Results will be announced on the same day itself.
-PS: The date is tentative.
-The event will happen in between Dec 10th and 20th.

 Center For Innovation,